 The Doctorate of Education Expert: Tom Sechrest

 Sechrest says there’s a demand for a more holistic approach when it comes to leadership roles in higher education.
-The program is designed to teach students how to maintain ethical standards while leading a team in the postsecondary education level.
+The program is designed to teach students how to maintain ethical standards while leading a team at the postsecondary education level.
 “We wanted to be part of helping to educate the next generations of leaders at St. Edward’s, because of our mission and the perspective that we bring to the higher education space,” Sechrest said.

 Catch Sechrest in the news: